Gari-Dev-DAO/GARI_XNFT_V1/README.md

 ## Admin Screen
 Admin can add new admins to the platform.
-He can also add new games to the platform and start new games  after rewarding existing game winners after game duration.
+He can also add new games to the platform and start new games  after rewarding existing game winners after the games duration.
 Admin Screen will be only shown to the admins of xNft.

 ![Screenshot (73)](https://user-images.githubusercontent.com/118275688/225213456-b7af5609-ad24-4de3-b496-8a246bab95ee.png)